-The Excel Trim function takes a supplied text string and removes any spaces, except for single spaces between words or characters.
+The Excel Trim function takes a supplied text string and removes all spaces, except for single spaces between words or characters.

 The syntax of the function is :